Cadwaladr ap Gruffudd

-Cadwaladr ap Gruffydd (c.
+Cadwaladr ap Gruffudd (c.
 1100 – 1172) was the third son of Gruffudd ap Cynan, King of Gwynedd, and brother of Owain Gwynedd.

 Appearance in history

 Cadwaladr first appears in the historical record in 1136, when following the killing of the lord of Ceredigion, Richard Fitz Gilbert de Clare, he accompanied his brother Owain Gwynedd in an invasion of Ceredigion.
 They captured five castles in the north of Ceredigion then later in the year launched a second invasion, inflicting a heavy defeat on the Normans at the Battle of Crug Mawr, just outside Cardigan.
 In 1137 they captured Carmarthen.
 He later married Richard Fitz Gilbert de Clare's daughter Alice (Adelize) de Clare and had issue with her.

 Gruffudd ap Cynan died in 1137 and was succeeded by Owain Gwynedd, his eldest surviving son.
 Cadwaladr was given lands in northern Ceredigion.
-Cadwaladr joined with Ranulph, Earl of Chester in the attack on Lincoln in 1141, when King Stephen of England was taken prisoner.
+Cadwaladr joined with Ranulf de Gernon, 4th Earl of Chester in the attack on Lincoln in 1141, when King Stephen of England was taken prisoner.
 This alliance was probably linked to Cadwaladr's marriage to Alice de Clare, daughter of Richard Fitz Gilbert de Clare.

-In 1143 Cadwaladr's men killed Anarawd ap Gruffydd of Deheubarth by treachery, apparently on Cadwaladr's orders.
+In 1143 Cadwaladr's men killed Anarawd ap Gruffudd of Deheubarth by treachery, apparently on Cadwaladr's orders.
 Owain Gwynedd responded by sending his son Hywel ab Owain Gwynedd to deprive Cadwaladr of his lands in Ceredigion.
-Cadwaladr fled to Ireland where he hired a fleet from Óttar the Norse-Gael king of Dublin and landed at Abermenai in 1144 in an attempt to force Owain to return his lands.
+Cadwaladr fled to Ireland where he hired a fleet from Óttar, the Norse-Gael king of Dublin, and landed at Abermenai in 1144 in an attempt to force Owain to return his lands.
 Cadwaladr apparently abandoned or escaped from his allies and made peace with his brother, who obliged the Dubliners to leave.

 In 1147 Hywel ab Owain Gwynedd and his brother Cynan drove Cadwaladr from his remaining lands in Meirionnydd.
 A further quarrel with his brother Owain led to Cadwaladr being driven into exile in England, where King Henry II later gave him lands at Ness in Shropshire.

 Henry II's time

 When Henry II invaded Gwynedd in 1157 the terms of the peace agreement between him and Owain Gwynedd included the stipulation that Cadwaladr should be given back his lands.
-From this time on Cadwaladr was careful to cooperate closely with his brother, helping him to capture Rhuddlan and Prestatyn castles in 1167.
+From this time on, Cadwaladr was careful to cooperate closely with his brother, helping him to capture Rhuddlan and Prestatyn castles in 1167.

 Cadwaladr survived his brother by two years, dying in 1172.
 He was buried alongside Owain in Bangor Cathedral.

 Children

 Cadwaladr had seven sons with three different wives.

-With his first wife Gwerfel ferch Gwrgan, he had:
+With his first wife, Gwerfel ferch Gwrgan, he had: